-Safe and Healthy Ways to Store, Freeze, and Defrost Breast Milk?
+Is it Ok to Store, Freeze, and Defrost Breast Milk in Plastic?

-Why plastic options are okay and what the alternatives are if you're not into plastic.
+Why some plastic options are okay and what the alternatives are if you're not into plastic.

 First of all, hats off to you for bringing forth and sustaining a life with your body!
 We salute you!

-And, if you've managed to figure out your breast pump, then you deserve all the props in the world.
+And, if you've managed to figure out your breast pump, a pumping schedule, and bottle feeding, then you deserve all the props in the world.
 Now, you have nutritious breast milk for your little one while you sleep, go to work, or go out on the town (gasp!).
 If you are curious about how to safely store, freeze, and defrost your liquid gold, we've got you covered.

 For other questions about pumping and all other things breastfeeding related, KellyMom is a highly recommended online resource.